Calvin-Zeng/dotfiles/README.md

 # C.L Zeng’s dotfiles

 It's just a dotfile for myself used.
-I also write an Install.sh for the deploy workspace phases, if you give these dotfiles a try, Please fork this repository.
+I also write an install script to deploy workspace environment, if you give these dotfiles a try, Please fork this repository.

 ## Installation

-**Warning:** Plaese review the Install.sh(Install.sh)/Install-stow.sh(Install-stow.sh) before perform it.
+**Warning:** Plaese review the [Install.sh](Install.sh)/[Install-stow.sh](Install-stow.sh) before perform it.

 There are two method to install this dotfiles, One is use Gnu stow, another is the normal file/symbolic link check mechanism.